-Proper hockey stride/form is everything to a skater.
-The better one's form, the better, faster, more powerful, and efficient a skater can become.
-Unfortunately, too many players learn the wrong techniques from a young age and then perpetuate those bad habits throughout their playing careers.
-These flaws rob them of being the best they can be.
+Proper hockey stride and form are everything to a skater.
+The better one's form, the faster, more powerful, and efficient a skater can become.
+Unfortunately, too many players learn the wrong form and techniques from a young age and then perpetuate those bad habits throughout their playing careers.
+These flaws in their form rob them of being the best they can be.
 That said, it is never too late to correct these faults.

-Below we will examine the foundations of the 3B's visually as players (kids) are visual learners.
-Have your player examine these pictures and then emulate the form and technique both on and off ice ... it will only help them improve their skating and subsequently their game.
+Below we examine the foundations of the 3B's visually as players (especially younger ones) are visual learners.
+Have your player examine these pictures and then emulate the form and technique both on and off the ice ... it will only help them improve their skating and their overall game.
 However, it will take time and effort to reconstruct poor habits, so don't expect your player to become Conor McDavid overnight lol!

-In the image to the right, we take a look at the same three B's but from a side view.
-Again, note the player is not upright but possesses good forward bend (coming from the knees not the waist), with his head up providing proper balance.
-Also, note the front knee bend at 90 degrees forcing that full stride extension for maximum power and speed.
+In the image below, we take a look at the same three B's but from a side view.
+Again, note the player is not upright but possesses good forward bend, coming from the knees, and not the waist, with his head up providing proper balance.
+Also, note the front knee bend is at 90 degrees forcing that full stride extension from the push leg which subsequently produces maximum power and speed.

-The point is proper form in any sport is essential for success and hockey is no different.
-However, the concepts to get a player there are quite simple all the player needs to do is emulate and implement the right approach.
+The point is the proper form in any sport is essential for success and hockey is no different.
+However, the concepts to get a player there are quite simple, all the player needs to do is emulate and implement the right approach.

-I will leave you with this final thought, which I heard from a very wise and older t-ball coach/volunteer ... practice does not make perfect ...
-PRACTICE MAKES PERMANENT!
-So a player can practice all they want, but if they don't practice properly they are just permanently cementing their bad habits.
+I will leave you with this final thought, which I heard from a very wise and older, volunteer t-ball instructor in my town.
+"Practice does not make perfect ...
+PRACTICE MAKES PERMANENT!"
+So a player can practice all they want, but if they don't practice properly they are just permanently cementing bad habits.